Roman Army during the Pax Romana: Equipment

 The Roman Imperial Army of the 1st and 2nd centuries CE employed a wide array of weapons and tools, meticulously crafted for efficiency, durability, and versatility in battle.
 These weapons were standardized across the army, ensuring uniform training, ease of production, and consistent performance on the battlefield.
-The arsenal included offensive and defensive weapons, ranging from personal arms to large-scale siege and naval equipment, reflecting the adaptability and engineering prowess of Roman military forces.
+The arsenal included offensive and defensive weapons, ranging from personal arms to large-scale siege and naval equipment.

 The gladius, the primary weapon of Roman infantry, was a short, double-edged sword with a pointed tip, measuring 18–24 inches (45–60 cm) in length.
 Designed for close combat, it excelled in stabbing and thrusting attacks, which were more lethal and required less space than slashing.
 Carried in a scabbard on the right side of the body, the gladius allowed soldiers to draw it quickly during battle.
 Complementing the gladius was the pilum, a heavy throwing spear about 2 meters (6.5 feet) long, with a unique iron shank that bent upon impact to prevent reuse by the enemy.
 Roman soldiers used the pilum to disrupt enemy formations before engaging in close combat.
 For mounted troops, the spatha, a longer sword measuring 75–100 cm (30–40 inches), was the weapon of choice.
 Its extended reach made it effective for slashing and thrusting from horseback, and it later influenced medieval European sword designs.
 They also used the lancea (light spear) approximately 1.8m 6 ft) long.
 It was suitable for throwing or thrusting over-arm while charging.